extrimelife/extrimelife/README.md

 * :trophy:[Working with data and network Swift](https://swiftbook.org/courses/430/certificate/4556?language=en)
 * :trophy:[SwiftUi](https://swiftbook.org/courses/428/certificate/4556?language=en)

 - In general, i have 1,5 years of non-commercial programming experience in Swift.
 I try to constantly improve my skills and learn something new.
 I have experience working in a team and i have leadership qualities.
 Ready to work 12 hours a day.
+I'm living now in USA.
+:snowboarder: I love snowboarding and everything related to active life :surfer::weight_lifting_man::biking_man:
 ## My Knowledge:
 * Git/GitHub
 * Storyboard + xib